Skip to main content

 Reading on-chain data and re-branding

 Account data fetched via RPC arrives as raw bigint.
-Validate before any cryptographic operation:
+Validate before any cryptographic operation.
+RescueCipherCiphertext has no create* wrapper, so use its assert* predicate:

 // rawAccount.ciphertext is bigint from on-chain deserialization